k1nd0ne/VolWeb/README.md

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/title.png)

 Volweb is a digtial forensic memory analysis platform.
-The goal of VolWeb is to improve the efficiency of memory forensics by providing a centralized, visual and enhanced platform for incident responder and digital forensics investigators.
+The goal of VolWeb is to improve the efficiency of memory forensics by providing a centralized, visual and enhanced platform for incident responders and digital forensics investigators.
 VolWeb is based on volatility3, and this platform will evolve with the framework development.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/investigation.png)

 **Volweb is still in Beta version and will evolve quickly.**
-Communications of updates will be released via twitter and by following the releases on github.
+The updates communications will be on twitter or by following the github.

 ## Features ✅
 The platform is currently supporting the following features:

 - Investigation creation and dump upload
 - IoC import
-- IoC extraction with linked process
+- IoC extraction with linked processes
 - process tree
 - process scan
 - process dump